GiftOfEris/izzykayu.github.io/index.md

 >Twitter Map using Google Maps Geolocation API
 ![IMAGE](mapwithcoveragelevel.png)

-### Data is everywhere, let's see how we can learn more about human health through various datasets!
 #### TEAM PROJECTS:
 team members: _Isabel Metzger, Lorel Burns, DDS, Ana Raghunath_
 1. [Machine Learning in Dental Radiology: Interpretation of Periapical Lesions Associated with Maxillary Molars](izzykayu.github.io/twitterdental.md)